 Anterior cervical discectomy and fusion (ACDF)

-An anterior cervical discectomy and fusion (ACDF) involves removing a damaged disc to relieve spinal cord or nerve root compression and alleviate corresponding pain, arm weakness, numbness, and tingling.
+An anterior cervical discectomy and fusion (ACDF) is a cervical procedure that involves removing a damaged disc to relieve spinal cord or nerve root compression and alleviate corresponding pain, arm weakness, numbness, and tingling.

 Most anterior cervical discectomy and fusion operations can be performed on an outpatient basis, with patients returning home the same day or after a one night stay in the hospital.

 - Direct access to the disc and the spinal cord: The anterior approach allows direct visualization of the cervical discs, which are usually involved in causing the spinal cord or nerve compression and symptoms.
 Removal of the disc results in direct decompression of the affected nerve or the spinal cord.

 - Less postoperative pain.
 Patients tend to have less incisional pain from this approach than from a posterior operation.